-Drunken driving was common and accepted behavior until the early 1980s.
+Drunken driving was accepted behavior until the early 1980s.
 Then Mothers Against Drunk Driving (MADD) raised our consciousness.
 As did Students Against Drunk Driving (SADD),* Remove Intoxicated Drivers (RID) and other groups.
-Fortunately, drunk driving is unacceptable today.
+Now, drunk driving is unacceptable.

 Decades ago, Dean Martin and many others took pride how much they drank.
-Alcohol abuse and drunk driving were the subjects of jokes, knowing winks, and general acceptance.
+Alcohol abuse and drunk driving were the subjects of jokes and general acceptance.

-Law enforcement officials and the courts took drunk driving lightly.
-Violators were typically given warnings and light fines.
+Law enforcement and the courts took drunk driving lightly.
+Violators were given warnings and light fines.
 Police sometimes took them home if they were well known or powerful.
-Even repeat offenders involved in serious accidents often escaped serious punishment.
+Even repeat offenders in major crashes often escaped serious punishment.

 People typically thought little of receiving a citation for drunken driving.
-George W. Bush, Dick Cheney, Ted Kennedy and many other “shakers and movers” of society were guilty of drunk driving.
+George W. Bush, Dick Cheney, Ted Kennedy and many other “shakers and movers” of society were guilty.
 So were millions of others.
-And during much of that period, the maximum legal blood alcohol concentration (BAC) was higher.
+And during much of that period, the maximum legal blood alcohol concent (BAC) was higher.
 In fact, it was about twice as high as it is today.

 MADD leader Toni Logan points out that “cocktail parties were woven into the fabric of our social lives.”
-She continues.
-“Remember cocktail hour…women had entire wardrobes with matching shoes.”
+She says “Remember cocktail hour…women had entire wardrobes with matching shoes.”
 And “nobody thought much about getting behind the wheel after a party.
 There was no such thing as a designated driver.”
-Because of widespread knowledge today about safety risks “we’ve adjusted attitudes accordingly.”1
+Because of knowledge today about safety risks “we’ve adjusted attitudes.”1

-Fortunately, drunk driving is now socially unacceptable.
+Drunk driving is no longer socially accepted.
 Those convicted of DWI/DUI face severe penalties.
-These include high fines, license revocation, vehicle impoundment, imprisonment, and a number of other sanctions.
+These include high fines, license revocation, and vehicle impoundment.
+And there if jail and a number of other sanctions.

 Drunken driving is clearly no longer acceptable.
 And we’re all safer because of that.